luukromeijn/lncRNA-Py/README.rst

 Publication
 -----------
-LncRNA-Py accompanies the paper : `LncRNA-BERT: An RNA Language Model for Classifying Coding and Long Non-Coding RNA <todo.com>`.
+LncRNA-Py accompanies the paper: `LncRNA-BERT: An RNA Language Model for Classifying Coding and Long Non-Coding RNA <todo.com>`_.
 Scripts and descriptions of additional experiments that relate to this study are provided in the `experiments </experiments>`_ folder.